How to Invest in Real Estate With a Self-Directed IRA

 If you are thinking that an IRA could be used to purchase a vacation home or a primary or secondary residence—think again!
 Self-Directed IRA investment transactions involving real estate must all be arm's length transactions.
-This means that no self-dealing or personal transactions are allowable with Self-Directed IRAs.
+It means that no self-dealing or personal transactions are allowable with Self-Directed IRAs.
 This rule also applies to immediate family members.
-So, don’t think you can buy or sell property to or from a family member or yourself unless you want to create a taxable event.
+So, don’t think you can buy or sell a property to or from a family member or yourself unless you want to create a taxable event.

 Unrelated business income tax (UBIT) is another potential tax issue.
 It will be important to pay attention to if you are thinking about the use of a mortgage to purchase an investment property.

 With a traditional IRA, you must take required minimum distributions once you reach age 70½.
 If you own real estate in an IRA, it is very difficult to sell off your real estate holdings in small chunks each year.
 That is the reason you must have enough cash in your IRA accounts to cover your required distributions to avoid tax problems.